bjw-s/KoboMail/README.md

 ## TODO
-* refactoring NickelDbus to use DBUs libray instead of the qndb binary
 * add kepubify (already verified the arm binary can perfectly do the conversion on device)
-* find latest versions of NickelDbus and NickelMenu and propose to update that for the user
-* ~~looking into using NickelDbus to replace udev rules (triggering the program execution)~~
-* REMOVED - NickelDBus is a better alternative ~~* adding fbink progress bar when we start execution? (probably to much hassle for little return in functionality)~~
 * ~~add other emails accounts types~~

 ## Installing